This post may contain affiliate links. Please read our disclosure policy.

 How To Make DoubleTree Cookies

-1. Cream the Wet Ingredients: In a mixing bowl, cream the butter, granulated sugar, and brown sugar until the mixture is light and fluffy.
-Add the egg yolk, vanilla extract, and lemon juice, and mix until well combined.
+1. Cream the butter, granulated sugar, and brown sugar together until light and smooth.
+Add the egg yolk, vanilla extract, and lemon juice and mix until fully combined.

-2. Mix in the Dry Ingredients: Gently stir in the flour, oats, baking soda, salt, and cinnamon until just incorporated.
-Avoid overmixing to keep the cookies tender.
+2. Stir in the flour, oats, baking soda, salt, and cinnamon just until the dough comes together.
+Do not overmix.

-3. Add the Mix-Ins: Fold in the chocolate chips and your choice of nuts, ensuring they are evenly distributed throughout the dough.
+3. Fold in the chocolate chips and chopped nuts, making sure they’re evenly distributed throughout the dough.

-4. Bake and Cool: Scoop the dough onto a lined baking sheet and bake in a preheated oven until the edges are golden.
-Let the cookies cool slightly on the baking sheet before transferring them to a wire rack.
+4. Scoop the dough onto a lined baking sheet and bake until the edges are lightly golden and the centers look set.

 Expert Tips

-• Line Your Baking Sheet: Use a baking mat or parchment paper to prevent sticking and ensure even baking.
-Skip greasing the sheet with butter or spray—this can cause the cookies to spread too much.
+• Line the Baking Sheet: Use parchment paper or a silicone baking mat for even baking and easy release.
+Avoid greasing the pan, which can cause the cookies to spread too much.

 Frequently Asked Questions